-Afghanistan complete dominant win over Namibia
+Afghanistan thrash Namibia by 62 runs

 Opener Craig Williams' departure in the first over set the tone for the rest of the innings as Namibia failed to gain any momentum.

-Hamid Hassan, playing his first international T20 since 2016, took a brilliant 3-9 and fellow seamer Naveen-Ul-Haq also shone with 3-26.
+Hamid Hassan, playing his first international T20 since 2016, took a brilliant 3-9 and fellow seamer Naveen-ul-Haq also shone with 3-26.

 Afghanistan, bouncing back from their defeat by Pakistan, continued to buck the trend of the tournament so far by choosing to bat first and back their bowlers to defend a score.